prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ##### COUNTERCLAIM FOR REVOCAT ION REFERRED TO THE CENTRAL DIVISION UNDER ARTICLE 33(3)(B) OF THE AGREEMENT

 ###### Rule 38 - Written procedure when the central division deals with a Counterclaim for revocation under Article  33(3)(b) of the Agreement

-When a Counterclaim for revocation is refe rred to the central division, it shall be dealt with as follows:
+When a Counterclaim for revocation is referred to the central division, it shall be dealt with as follows:

    (a) Rule 17.2 and .3  shall apply mutatis mutandis ;